 Established in 1997, through a gift of $35,000 from the Brisbane RAAF Memorial Trust, the purpose of the Brisbane RAAF Memorial Trust Scholarship is to encourage students applying for, or presently enrolled in a full-time Griffith University undergraduate or postgraduate academic program undertaking, or proposing to undertake studies in the area of aviation.
 In the case of postgraduate study, students undertaking research, that in the opinion of the selection committee, is relevant to the past and present roles of the RAAF (see below for eligible academic programs).
 The scholarship is available for 2017 and valued at a total of $2,500 (one-off cash payment), paid into the student's nominated bank account.
 The recipient of the scholarship will be known as the RAAF scholar.

-The scholar will have access to any special records held in the State Library of Queensland (including the John Oxley Library), the RAAF Amberley Library and subject to the approval of the Senior Serving Officer at RAAF Amberley or his nominee, to other RAAF records for the purpose of research.
+The scholar will have access to any special records held in the State Library of Queensland (including the John Oxley Library), the RAAF Amberley Library and subject to the approval of the Senior Serving Officer at RAAF Amberley or their nominee, to other RAAF records for the purpose of research.

 Payment is made, after census, on confirmation you are enrolled at Griffith University and still meet eligibility requirements.

 Applications, including referee reports and any supporting documentation, must be completed and submitted by the closing date.